Short Courses

 Join us and be part of a global learning community shaping the future of accounting and development!

-Applications to the Essex Accounting and Global Development School are now open!
-To apply, please complete the steps below:
+Applications to the Essex Accounting and Global Development School have now closed.

 You can pay for your place online via our Webshop which you will be sent a link to after completing the application form.
 The University bank will accept Visa, Mastercard, and Eurocard.